-According to statute, a Certificate of Completion is awarded to any a student with disabilities who has met all requirements for graduation with a standard diploma, except for passing the Statewide Assessment Program.
+According to statute, a Certificate of Completion is awarded to any student with a disability who has met all requirements for graduation with a standard diploma, except for passing the Statewide Assessment Program.

 SPECIAL CERTIFICATE OF COMPLETION

 The special certificate of completion is awarded to students with disabilities who have met all applicable requirements for a certificate of completion, but are unable to meet the appropriate special state minimum requirements.